SebastianoF/intra-cranial-volume-estimation/README.md

 + Written in Python 2.7
 + Tested with pytest
-+ Provided with an example based on the upcoming NiDanny, the dummy multi-atlas generator.
++ Provided with an example based on the upcoming library NiDanny, the dummy multi-atlas generator.

 ### How to install (in development mode)